A Guide For New Pet Owners

 26 Foods Pets Should NOT Eat

-- 1 Chocolate (dark is the worst kind)
+- 1 Chocolate (dark being the worst kind)

 - 2 Avocado